inkOfPixel/shopify-token-store/README.md

 ### `shopifyTokenStore.getAccessToken(shop, code)`

-When our `redirectUri` gets called, the request query string will contain `shop` and `code` parameters that we can use to obtain the access token.
+When `redirectUri` gets called, the request query will contain `shop` and `code` parameters that we can use to obtain the access token.

 #### `shop`